-Pressured by Verizon and T-Mobile, Sprint has eased one of the biggest restrictions to its unlimited plan.
+Pressured by other carriers, Sprint has eased one of the biggest restrictions to its unlimited plan.
 You can now stream HD video, matching what those other two carriers now offer.
 Previously, Sprint limited video streams to 480p resolution.
 It also upped speeds for music and game streaming to 1.5 Mbps and 8 Mbps, respectively.
 (Previously, those speeds were capped at 500 Kbps for music and 2 Mbps for games.)
 Sprint also offers 10GB of LTE hotspot data, up from 5GB in a previous iteration of its unlimited plan.

 Best Individual Unlimited Plan

 Speaking of unlimited data, individuals can sign onto Unlimited Freedom for $60 a month, though that fee is $50 as of this writing.
 (Again, after June 30, 2018, you'll go back to paying $60 per month for unlimited data.)
 The same changes to video, music and game streaming also apply here.
 As with other carriers offering unlimited data, Sprint reserves the right to throttle your data speed if you exceed a certain amount — 23GB of data in a billing cycle in this case.